 (3) practice law in Illinois or intend to practice law in Illinois.

 If you meet this eligibility requirement and wish to participate in the mentoring program, you may complete the New Lawyer Application form.
-Applications for ISBA's Lawyer-to-Lawyer Mentoring Program will be accepted through December 19, 2013.
+Applications for ISBA's 2014 Lawyer-to-Lawyer Mentoring Program are closed.
+Our next program will begin in January 2015.
+New applications will be held until that time.
 ISBA will do its best to accommodate your request, but cannot guarantee a match.
-A required orientation meeting will be held in January 2014.
+A required orientation meeting is held each January.

 The program focuses on issues encountered in the practice of law.
 Mentees who are not yet working in the legal profession, please be aware that the program is not a tool for identifying or assisting you in finding employment opportunities.
 ISBA provides career assistance through our online career resource center at http://www.isba.org/career.

-If you are an ISBA member and are interested in becoming a mentor and earning 6 hours of CLE credit, please complete the mentor application by December 19, 2013.
+If you are an ISBA member and are interested in becoming a mentor and earning 6 hours of CLE credit, please complete the mentor application.
 ISBA will do its best to match you with a mentee.
-A required orientation meeting will be held in January 2014.
+A required orientation meeting is held each January.

 For more information about ILSCCP approved mentoring programs, contact Katherine Erwin, Special Projects Director, at 312-363-6210 or firstname.lastname@example.org.